PatrickLouys/no-framework-tutorial/README.md

-## Creating a PHP application without a framework
+## Create a PHP application without a framework

 ### Why this tutorial?